Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Conclusions

 \section{Conclusions}

-In this paper we propose a novel nonconvex approximation of tensor tubal-rank, {\em i.e.}, PSTNN, which is the first nonconvex approach under the t-SVD scheme.
-We extend the PSVT operator for the matrices in the complex field to solve the proposed PSTNN minimization problem.
-The proposed PSTNN is applied to the tensor completion problem and the tensor robust principal component analysis problem.
-Two efficient alternating direction method of multipliers (ADMM) algorithms have been designed to solve the models by using the PSVT solver.
-The effectiveness and robustness of the proposed PSTNN based methods are demonstrated by the experimental results.
+In this paper we propose a novel surrogate of the tensor tubal multi-rank, {\em i.e.}, PSTNN, within the t-SVD framework.
+We extend the PSVT operator for the matrices in the complex field to solve the proposed PSTNN-based minimization problem, which is fundamental for solving the subsequent PSTNN-based tensor recovery models.
+Two PSTNN-based minimization models for tensor completion and tensor robust principal component analysis are proposed.
+Two efficient ADMM algorithms, using the PSVT solver, have been developed to solve the models.
+The effectiveness of the proposed PSTNN-based methods is illustrated by the experiments on the data of various types.